Geometry Via Sprays on Frechet Manifolds: Associated Connection Maps

-In \cite{dod}, it was observed that the vector bundle structure induced on $ T^2\fs{M} $ depends on the choice of a connection map.
-However, it was proved that this vector bundle structure remains invariant under conjugate connection maps with respect to diffeomorphisms of a manifold.
-We have the same situation.
-For the sake of completes we discuss this matter just briefly because the arguments are almost the same.
+In \cite{dod}, it was noted that the induced vector bundle structure on second-order tangent bundles is contingent upon the selection of a connection map.
+Nevertheless, it was proved that this vector bundle structure remains invariant under conjugate connection maps concerning diffeomorphisms of a manifold.
+We encounter a similar situation in our context.
+For the sake of completeness, we will briefly discuss this matter, as the arguments are nearly identical.